Germany Bans Prostitution During Pandemic. Sex Workers Say That Creates New Dangers

 He says the nature of sex work is justification for banning it during the pandemic.
 Contact tracing — which Germany has excelled at — is also difficult in an industry in which documenting clients' personal details is "expected to be flawed, since who wants to leave the correct contact details of his house and his wife with a prostitute?"
 Helfrich adds.

 The city of Hamburg has stepped in to help by sending welfare checks to registered sex workers and even renting a hotel to house those with nowhere to live during the pandemic.
 But it has also overseen strict enforcement of the ban, issuing fines of more than $6,000 to sex workers caught working.
 (In Hamburg, there are no fines for their clients.)
-This has left workers like Emily Adaire vulnerable.
+This has left workers such as Emily Adaire vulnerable.

 Adaire, who identifies as a transgender female, asked NPR to use her professional name for fear of revealing her work to her family and the police.